-The Monstera adansonii var. laniata needs indirect sunlight or partial shade.
+The Monstera adansonii var. laniata needs indirect sunlight.
 Even though it’s considered a tropical plant, direct sunlight scorches the leaves.
 It can even dehydrate this type of plant.

 You need to place your plant in either a north or east-facing window during the morning sun.
 According to the University of Nebraska-Lincoln, make sure you rotate your plant.
 Otherwise, light is going to hit only one side of your plant.

 Once the sun gets more intense, you should move it to an area of your home that has partial shade.
 This way the plant’s not getting too much light throughout the day.